 Can Usain Bolt Outrun A Bear?

-As discussed, a black bear can run as fast as 30 mp/h.
+A grizzly bear can run as fast as 56 km/h.
 It is very likely that over 100 or 200 meters, an American black bear would beat the fastest man in the world in a race.
-If Usain Bolt can’t outrun a black bear, we don’t have a chance to outrun them.
-Against a grizzly bear or polar bear, Usain would be left in the dust.
+If Usain Bolt can’t outrun a grizzly bear, then the rest of us wouldn’t have a chance.